mkopar/VirClass/README.md

 noise.
 Those steps are repeated for every stage (except the last one).
 In `cnet.py` we have following parameters:
 - first stage (l1):
-    - we do convolution with 6 nucleotides and 32 filters to learn on raw input, convolution stride is 4
+    - we do convolution with 6 nucleotides and 32 filters to learn on raw input, convolution stride is 4, output is of width 95
-    - max pool stride is 2
+    - max pool stride is 2, output is of width 47
 - second stage (l2):
-    - we do convolution with 5 nucleotides and 48 filters to learn on output of l1, convolution stride is 1
+    - we do convolution with 5 nucleotides and 48 filters to learn on output of l1, convolution stride is 1, output is of width 43
-    - max pool stride is 2
+    - max pool stride is 2, output is of width 21
 - third stage (l3)
-    - we do convolution with 3 nucleotides and 64 filters to learn on l2, convolution stride is 1
+    - we do convolution with 3 nucleotides and 64 filters to learn on l2, convolution stride is 1, output is of width 19
-    - max pool stride is 2
+    - max pool stride is 2, output is of width 10
 - last stage (l4)
     - we connect the outputs of n filters to 500 (arbitrary) hidden nodes
     - hidden nodes are then connected to the output nodes